-In that competition, students are demonstrating their knowledge of the Constitution before a simulated congressional committee.
+In that competition, students will demonstrate their knowledge of the Constitution before a simulated congressional committee.

 Amador Valley has made the national level 10 times, coming in second in 2011 and winning the national title in 1995.
 That school is sending 29 students to compete at Golden Valley High School.

 Foothill has made the state finals on a regular basis, but has yet to make it to the national competition.
 In 2009, the school lost to Amador by five points.

 "California is one of the most competitive states in the nation in terms of We the People.
 Our top teams are all national level," said Foothill Comp Civics teacher Jeremy Detamore.

 Foothill is sending 28 students to the finals.

 While they're gone, budding scientists will have the run at Foothill High.

 More than 1,800 students, teachers and parents will converge at Foothill High School for the Bay Area Science Olympiad.
 It's the fifth year in a row that Foothill will be hosting the competition, which has teams competing in 23 different events covering biology, chemistry and physics.

 In all, 76 teams from 42 area schools are scheduled to compete, with the students deciding who will compete in which events.
 They're broken into two-person teams, with some events lasting an hour and others taking all day.

 The Olympiad runs from 9 a.m. to 3 p.m. with an awards ceremony at 4:30.
 Four events, featuring robot arms, elastic-launched gliders, boom levers and magnetic levitation racetracks, are open to the public.